IgnisPK/HR_PowerBI_Dashboard/README.md

 ## What I used

-- Power BI
+- Power BI dashboard design
-- DAX
-- Power Query
+- Power Query data preparation
-- calculated columns
+- DAX measures and calculated columns
-- measures
-- slicers
+- KPI cards and interactive slicers
-- matrix visuals
+- Matrix visuals for department and role comparison
-- grouped categories and custom sorting
+- Grouped categories with custom sorting
+- Bar charts and scatter plots for HR analysis

 ## Some things I practiced in this project